 Different catch rate and closure scenarios resulted in different projected closure dates for the commercial black sea bass fishery to avoid an ACL overage (Figure 9).
 Table 2 and Figure 10 show the interplay of projected black sea bass fishing season lengths and cumulative relative risk of right whales to entanglement in vertical lines associated with black sea bass pot gear.
-Under all alternatives except Alternative 1 (status quo) and a few scenarios for Alternatives 7b,

-8b, 9b, and 10, a quota closure was anticipated to avoid a quota overage.
-A quota closure would reduce relative right whale risk by reducing the number of days pot gear is in the water.
+Under all scenarios and alternatives, excluding Alternative 1 (status quo), a quota closure was anticipated to avoid a quota overage.
+A quota closure could reduce relative right whale risk by reducing the number of days pot gear is in the water.